eduard93/docx/article_en.md

 Then pack [document](https://github.com/eduard93/docx/releases/download/v1.0.0/footer.docx) and open it.
 If everything was done correctly, the document will be opened and there will be footer with text ‘123’.
 And here is the final [commit](https://github.com/eduard93/docx/commit/1f794a5cdba458b60466d8c1ca9a16e252b44e59).

-Thus, the process of change detection is reduced to find a minimum set of changes sufficient to achieve the desired result.
+Thus, the process of change detection is reduced to determining a minimum set of changes sufficient to achieve the desired result.

 ## Practice

 If we find necessary change, it is logical to proceed to the next stage, it could be any of:
-- Create  docx
+- Creating docx
-- Parse docx
+- Parsing docx
-- Convert docx
+- Converting docx

-Here we need [XSLT](https://ru.wikipedia.org/wiki/XSLT) and [XPath](https://ru.wikipedia.org/wiki/XPath).
+And for that we need [XSLT](https://ru.wikipedia.org/wiki/XSLT) and [XPath](https://ru.wikipedia.org/wiki/XPath).

-Let's write a fairly simple conversion - replacement or addition of footer in the current document.
-I'm going to write in Caché ObjectScript, but even if you do not know this language - it does not matter.
-Basically, we will call XSLT and archiver, nothing more.
-So, let's start.
+Let's write a fairly simple conversion - replacement or addition of footer for a document.

 ### Algorithm

-Algorithm looks like:
+Algorithm looks like this:
 1. Unpack the document
 2. Add our footer
-3. Prescribe a link to it in `[Content_Types].xml` and `word/_rels/document.xml.rels`
+3. Add a link to it to `[Content_Types].xml` and `word/_rels/document.xml.rels`
-4. In `word/document.xml` to `<w:sectPr>` tag add `<w:footerReference>` tag or replace a link in it to our footer
+4. In `word/document.xml` in each `<w:sectPr>` tag add or replace `<w:footerReference>` tag with reference to our footer
 5. Pack the document.

-Let`s start.
+Let's start.

 #### Unpacking